cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted/Deploying.md

     * Deploy to App Engine using the `gcloud app deploy` command.

     > If in a linux environment and facing permission errors when executing the script, you may need to provide the script execution permissions using: `chmod -x ./appengine-deploy.sh`.

-    **Note**: If you wish to see a summary of the services to deploy as shown in the example below, you can manually run `gcloud app deploy` in your terminal and the gcloud util will show a preview reflecting your current configurations in your `app.yaml` file.
+    If you wish to see a summary of the services to deploy as shown in the example below, you can manually run `gcloud app deploy` in your terminal and the gcloud util will show a preview reflecting your current configurations in your `app.yaml` file.
 Make sure the summary matches your desired configuration.
 If you intend to use the script, exit using `ctrl+c` otherwise the build will fail.
 If running the commands manually and have already executed the steps above, you can hit `enter` to confirm and begin the deployment.

     ``` sh
     Services to deploy: